 The need to get the most value in return for what a business spends on their marketing is gaining even greater focus as the economy continues to struggle.
 Evaluating which methods have more success in attracting and converting new business in their industry for the least amount of effort and cost is particularly of interest.
 Many marketing platforms allow measurement of your marketing efforts, which helps make this process much easier.
 But what methods are you focusing on when marketing your business?
-Here are four ways to spend your marketing time and money to get the most return for your marketing spend:
+Here are four ways to spend your marketing time and money to get the most return for your marketing dollars:

 - Email Marketing –